Customizing your blog

 2. Click the ‘Edit‘ link next to the page you wish to move.

-3. On the very bottom of the Edit page, click the triangle to the left of ‘Page Order‘ to show that widget.
+3. On the bottom right of the Edit page, notice the ‘Page Order‘ widget.

 4. Enter a positive whole number.
 Lower numbers will appear earlier in the list.
 It is suggested to use multiples of 10 for numbering.
-(Your first page should use 10, your second page, 20, etc.) By doing this, if you need to insert a page, you will not need to change the numbers of all of your pages.
+(Your first page should use 10, your second page should use 20, etc.) By doing this, if you need to insert a page, you will not need to change the numbers of all of your pages.

 5. Click the ‘Save‘ button to apply the changes.